 - are rhizomatic (non-hierarchical, non-linear, multi-modal)

 - contribute to social movements

-It has emerged from our involvement in over a dozen evaluations in New York City, Washington DC, London and Bristol, including through our leadership of a final year module – ‘Praxis’ – for Clinical and Community Psychology students at the University of East London.
+It has emerged from our involvement in over two dozen evaluations in New York City, Washington DC, London and Bristol, including through our leadership of a final year module – ‘Praxis’ – for Clinical and Community Psychology students at the University of East London.